Co znajdziesz w tym artykule:

 MYTH 1.
 THE MORE PROTEIN, THE FASTER THE MUSCLE GROWTH

 This is one of the most common myths among people in training.
 It is a fact that athletes need more protein, but excess protein will not accelerate muscle growth.
 The body will use as much protein as it needs - the rest will be excreted or converted into energy.
-The optimum amount is a maximum of 2.2 g of protein per kilogram of body weight per day.
+The optimum amount for people in a calorie deficit is a maximum of 2 g of protein per kilogram of body weight per day.

 MYTH 2.
 PLANT PROTEIN DOES NOT COUNT